-This is my favorite pumpkin cake recipe and one I always make this time of year alongside other pumpkin goodies like this vegan pumpkin pie and vegan pumpkin bread.
-The crumb of this cake is soft, moist and tender, and the color is to die for.
-There is pumpkin flavor infused in each bite without being overwhelming.
-But what makes this cake even more special is a medley of delicious chai spices that play perfectly with the pumpkin: cardamom, cloves, cinnamon, ginger and nutmeg.
+This is my favorite vegan pumpkin cake recipe and one I always make this time of year.
+The crumb is soft, moist and tender, and it has a beautiful color.
+There is pumpkin flavor infused in each bite, but what makes this cake even more special is a medley of delicious chai spices, including cardamom, cloves, cinnamon, ginger and nutmeg.
+You can make your own chai spice mix for this cake using my recipe below or if you have my chai masala on hand, use that!

-Bundt cakes are among my favorite cakes to bake because I am not a whiz at frosting and making things look pretty.
+Bundt cakes are among my favorite cakes to bake because I am not great at frosting and making things look pretty.
 But with bundt cakes the pan does all the work: they look so elegant right out of the oven with almost no effort on your part.

 Still, if you want to make the cake even prettier and add another subtle layer of sweetness, especially if you have kids, I have for you a dreamy vegan cream cheese glaze that you can drizzle on top of the cake.
 It takes under five minutes to make and you can use this glaze for so many other breakfasts and desserts, including vegan cinnamon rolls, vegan carrot cake and more.